-MARY SCY · Cognition and Learning Challenges Time is given to consider questions, process and formulate an answer.
-The opportunity is given for reading to be physically demonstrated rather than getting the child to solely rely on verbal instructions.
-Specific, targeted praise is given so the child knows what they are doing well.
-Support is given when managing peer relationships effectively, the child is involved in the process of choosing a partner reader.
-Instructions are simple and children are encouraged to use the 'tick or fix' approach to support any mistakes which are made.
-Speech, Language & Communication Needs Speech sounds are modelled by the class teacher where there are misconceptions.
-Children are not held back by difficulties in pronouncing speech sounds; they are still able to progress through the phonics scheme once they know the individual sound by sight.
-New vocabulary is discussed during the 'Fred Talk' stage of the lesson and put into context Language is purposefully kept simple and consistent throughout the sessions.
-Closed questions are used when exploring comprehension, which only require a yes or no answer.
-Tourette Syndrome Emotional reactions are filtered and we listen and respond with support and understanding.
-Children are never asked to stop their tics.
-Where vocal tics are prominent children are not asked to read aloud as we are understanding that they may be reluctant to do this.
-There is a clear structure to the lesson.
-Although children are encouraged to listen, teachers are aware that at times tics inhibit auditory processing.
-It is never assumed that the child is intentionally not listening Experienced Trauma If a child arrives late to phonics a nonconfrontational, trauma informed approach is used to welcome the child.
-Positive self- talk is modelled when reading.
-Mistakes are seen as a positive part of learning with the 'tick or fix' approach.
-A predictable environment with clear expectations for behaviour is provided.
+Cognition and Learning Challenges ✓ Time is given to consider questions, process and formulate an answer. ✓ The opportunity is given for reading to be physically demonstrated rather than getting the child to solely rely on verbal instructions. ✓ Specific, targeted praise is given so the child knows what they are doing well. ✓ Support is given when managing peer relationships effectively, the child is involved in the process of choosing a partner reader. ✓ Instructions are simple. ✓ Children are supported appropriately to address any mistakes which are made.
+Speech, Language & Communication Needs ✓ Speech sounds are modelled by the class teacher where there are misconceptions.
+Children are not held back by difficulties in pronouncing speech sounds; they are still able to progress through the phonics scheme once they know the individual sound by sight. ✓ New vocabulary is discussed during the 'Fred Talk' stage of the lesson and put into context ✓ Language is purposefully kept simple and consistent throughout the sessions. ✓ Closed questions are used when exploring comprehension, which only require a yes or no answer.
+Tourette Syndrome ✓ Emotional reactions are filtered and we listen and respond with support and understanding. ✓ Children are never asked to stop their tics. ✓ Where vocal tics are prominent children are not asked to read aloud as we are understanding that they may be reluctant to do this. ✓ There is a clear structure to the lesson. ✓ Although children are encouraged to listen, teachers are aware that at times tics inhibit auditory processing.
+It is never assumed that the child is intentionally not listening.
+Experienced Trauma ✓ When children arrive late to phonics a non-confrontational, trauma informed approach is used to welcome the child. ✓ Positive self-talk is modelled when reading. ✓ Mistakes are seen as a positive part of learning. ✓ A predictable environment with clear expectations for behaviour is provided.
+Visual Impairment ✓ Careful consideration is given to seating, with individual considerations made discreetly and not publicly. ✓ Large font materials are provided in addition to teacher talk. ✓ There is a space provided for the child at the front of the classroom. ✓ The teacher leading the lesson discreetly checks in regularly with the child to check their understanding.